-Enter the average arrive rate into and out of the system and the average time an item spends in the system to calculate the average number of items work in process.
+Enter the average arrival rate into and out of the system and the average time an item spends in the system to calculate the average number of items work in the process.

 LIittle’s Law Formula

 The following formula is used to calculate the average WIP of a system using Little’s law.

 - Where L is the average number of items within a system

 - λ is the arrival rate/output rate of items into the system